 GEORGES: FUNDING FOR AFROPOP WORLDWIDE COMES FROM THE NATIONAL ENDOWMENT FOR THE ARTS, WHICH BELIEVES A GREAT NATION DESERVES GREAT ART, AND PRI PUBLIC RADIO INTERNATIONAL AFFILIATE STATIONS AROUND THE U.S. AND THANK YOU FOR SUPPORTING YOUR PUBLIC RADIO STATION.

-GEORGES: THANKS TO MEIDA GODBERG, RAUL RODRIGUEZ, JOSHUSA BROWN, MIGUEL ANGEL ROSALES AND YINKA ESI GRAVES FOR THEIR HELP WITH THIS PROGRAM.
+GEORGES: THANKS TO MEIRA GODBERG, RAUL RODRIGUEZ, JOSHUSA BROWN, MIGUEL ANGEL ROSALES AND YINKA ESI GRAVES FOR THEIR HELP WITH THIS PROGRAM.
 VISIT AFROPOP.ORG TO READ OUR INTERVIEW WITH MEIDA AND SO MUCH MORE.
 YOU CAN ALSO FIND US ON FACEBOOK AND FOLLOW US ON TWITTER AT “AFROPOPWW.”
 MY AFROPOP PARTNER IS SEAN BARLOW.
 SEAN PRODUCES OUR PROGRAM FOR WORLD MUSIC PRODUCTIONS.
 RESEARCH AND PRODUCTION FOR THIS PROGRAM BY BANNING EYRE.
 AND BE SURE TO SUBSCRIBE TO OUR PODCAST, INCLUDING RADIO PROGRAMS AND OUR AFROPOP CLOSEUP PODCAST SERIES.

 JOIN US NEXT WEEK FOR ANOTHER EDITION OF AFROPOP WORLDWIDE.
 THIS PROGRAM WAS MIXED AT STUDIO 44 IN BROOKLYN BY STEPHANIE LEBOW.
 ADDITIONAL ENGINEERING BY GREG HARTMAN.
 BANNING EYRE AND CC SMITH EDIT OUR WEBSITE, AFROPOP.ORG.
 OUR DIRECTOR OF NEW MEDIA IS BEN RICHMOND.
 AND I’M GEORGES COLLINET.